alicessung/MLcp8/cp8ml.md

 ##   0.000000e+00   2.835910e-53
 ```

 Random Forest has the best accuracy.
-Sample Error of 0.0036.
+The Sample Error is the lowest, 0.0036.
 - Overall Accuracy for rf : 0.9944
 - Overall Accuracy for gbm: 0.9635
 - Overall Accuracy for lda: 0.7133